dludemann/test/content/chicago-dating-photography.md

         answer: >-
           Photos are arguably the most important part of your dating profile.
           When you upgrade your photos, you upgrade your matches.
-If you want to meet even more amazing people in Dallas, our online dating photographers can help you get there.
+If you want to meet even more amazing people, our online dating photographers can help you get there.
       - question: What are the best photos for dating in Chicago?
         answer: >-
           From our testing and research, people prefer photos that are